jzelenjak/SoftwareEngineeringMethods/microservices/courses/docs/API-document-courses.md

 }
 ```

-The expected output is a JSON object (Map) which has the student numbers as the keys and the grade as the values.
+The expected output is a json object (Map) which has the student numbers as the keys and the grade as the values.
 Note: The output is always ordered in descending order of grade with the highest grade first and the lowest grade last.

 | Response code | Reason |
 |---------------|--------|